thkoch2001/tvlfyi_depot/users/tazjin/blog/posts/reversing-watchguard-vpn.md

 TL;DR
 -----

-Rather than using OpenVPN\'s built-in challenge/response mechanism, the WatchGuard client validates user credentials *outside* of the VPN connection protocol and then passes on the OTP token, which seems to be temporarily in a \'blessed\' state after verification, as the user\'s password.
+Rather than using OpenVPN's built-in challenge/response mechanism, the WatchGuard client validates user credentials *outside* of the VPN connection protocol and then passes on the OTP token, which seems to be temporarily in a 'blessed' state after verification, as the user's password.

-I didn\'t check to see how much verification of this token is performed (does it check the source IP against the IP that performed the challenge validation?), but this certainly seems like a bit of a security issue - considering that an attacker on the same network would, if they time the attack right, only need your username and 6-digit OTP token to authenticate.
+I didn't check to see how much verification of this token is performed (does it check the source IP against the IP that performed the challenge validation?), but this certainly seems like a bit of a security issue - considering that an attacker on the same network would, if they time the attack right, only need your username and 6-digit OTP token to authenticate.

-Don\'t roll your own security, folks!
+Don't roll your own security, folks!

 Bonus
 -----

-The whole reason why I set out to do this is so I could connect to this VPN from Linux, so this blog post wouldn\'t be complete without a solution for that.
+The whole reason why I set out to do this is so I could connect to this VPN from Linux, so this blog post wouldn't be complete without a solution for that.

-To make this process really easy I\'ve written a [little tool](https://github.com/tazjin/watchblob) that performs the steps mentioned above from the CLI and lets users know when they can authenticate using their OTP token.
+To make this process really easy I've written a [little tool](https://github.com/tazjin/watchblob) that performs the steps mentioned above from the CLI and lets users know when they can authenticate using their OTP token.